erizomovil/TareaAmpliacionUT3/README.md

 # Aplication for xml data transmition

-.An aplication for saving data from the rain
+An aplication for saving data from the rains

 ## Description